Qualifications and occupational registration

-If your industry has a professional body in New Zealand it may be able to advise you whether you’ll need your qualifications assessed or translated.
+If your industry has a professional body in New Zealand it may be able to advise you whether you will need your qualifications assessed or translated.
 In some cases, industry bodies have negotiated reciprocal recognition of overseas qualifications.

-For more about qualifications and finding work in New Zealand visit Careers NZ.
+For more about qualifications and finding work in New Zealand visit the careers.govt.nz website.

 A number of jobs in New Zealand require some form of official registration.
 Immigration New Zealand has a list of the jobs that are affected.

 If you are going to need registration, you should start the process as soon as possible.
-You’ll need to contact the appropriate registration authority to see if you meet their requirements then submit a registration application.
+You will need to contact the appropriate registration authority to see if you meet their requirements then submit a registration application.

-You may need to provide evidence of your occupational registration when you submit your visa application if:
+You may need to provide evidence of your occupational registration when you submit your visa application if you are:

-- you are including a job offer in a work visa application and occupational registration is a requirement.
+- including a job offer in a work visa application and occupational registration is a requirement.